-Income tax expense is based on the following pre-tax continuing operations income (loss) for the years ended December 31, 2006, 2005 and 2004:
+Income tax expense is based on the following pre-tax continuing operations income for the years ended December 31, 2007, 2006 and 2005:

 Yea Years ended December 31,

-2006 2005 2004
+2007 2006 2005

 (in thousands)

-Domestic \$1,502 \$3,183 \$4,654
+Domestic \$1,536 \$1,502 \$3,183

-Foreign 6,894 3,957 2,979
+Foreign 8,032 6,894 3,957

-\$8,396 \$7,140 \$7,633
+\$9,568 \$8,396 \$7,140

-The tax effects of temporary differences that give rise to significant components of the deferred tax assets and deferred tax liabilities from continuing operations at December 31, 2006 and 2005 are as follows:
+The tax effects of temporary differences that give rise to significant components of the deferred tax assets and deferred tax liabilities from continuing operations at December 31, 2007 and 2006 are as follows:

-Dec December 31,

-2006 2005

-(in t thousands)
+Decen 2007 Years ended December 31, 2007 2006 (in thousands)

-Deferred tax assets:
+Deferred tax assets: , i

-Accounts receivable \$ 26 \$ 23
+Accounts receivable \$ 13 \$ 26

-Inventory 537 621
+Inventory 510 537

-Operating loss and credit carryforwards 4,246 2,258
+Operating loss and credit carryforwards 14,146 4,246

+Property, plant and equipment 63 -

-Accrued expenses 663 220
+Accrued expenses 384 663

-Pension liabilities 685 277
+Pension liabilities 346 685

-Other accrued liabilities 504 803
+Other accrued liabilities 1,024 504

-Total gross deferred assets 6,661 4,202
+Total gross deferred assets 16,486 6,661

-Less: valuation allowance (4,004) (1,304)
+Less: valuation allowance (14,315) (4,004)

-Deferred tax assets \$ 2,657 \$ 2,898
+Deferred tax assets \$ 2,171 \$ 2,657

 Deferred tax liabilities:

-Property, plant and equipment \$ 91 \$ 165
+Property, plant and equipment \$ - \$ 91

-Intangible assets 2,638 2,014
+Intangible assets 3,114 2,638

-Other accrued liabilities 626 571
+Other accrued liabilities 412 626

-Total deferred tax liabilities 3,355 2,750
+Total deferred tax liabilities 3,526 3,355

-Net deferred tax asset/(liability) \$ (698) \$ 148
+Net deferred tax liability \$ (1,355) \$ (698)

-As of December 31, 2006 and 2005, gross deferred tax assets held by our Capital Equipment Business segment were approximately \$12.9 million and \$14.3 million, respectively, and primarily consisted of operating loss and credit carryforwards, offset by valuation allowances of approximately \$12.8 million and \$14.2 million, respectively.
+As of December 31, 2007 and 2006, gross deferred tax assets held by our discontinued operations were approximately \$3.2 million and \$12.9 million, respectively, and primarily consisted of operating loss and credit carryforwards, offset by valuation allowances of approximately \$3.0 million and \$12.8 million, respectively.
 These deferred tax assets and offsetting valuation allowances are included in assets of discontinued operations-held for sale.
-See Note 7-Discontinued Operations.
+See Note 7- Discontinued Operations.
+During the year ending December 31, 2007, a majority of the assets that comprise our discontinued operations was sold in the form of an asset sale.
+As a result, the Capital Equipment Business segment retained certain tax attributes.
+The remaining attributes and related valuation allowance on the portion of our discontinued operations that were sold, were moved to continuing operations at December 31, 2007.

-The amounts recorded as gross deferred tax assets as of December 31, 2006 and 2005 represent the amount of tax benefits of existing deductible temporary differences or carryforwards that are more likely than not to be realized through the generation of sufficient future taxable income within the carryforward period.
-Due to the operating results of the Capital Equipment Business segment the Company concluded that a full valuation allowance was needed to offset most United States deferred tax assets, net of deferred tax liabilities except deferred tax liabilities related to indefinite lived intangible assets.
+The amounts recorded as gross deferred tax assets as of December 31, 2007 and 2006 represent the amount of tax benefits of existing deductible temporary differences or carryforwards that are more likely than not to be realized through the generation of sufficient future taxable income within the carryforward period.
+Due to the operating results of our discontinued operations, the Company concluded that a full valuation allowance was needed to offset most United States deferred tax assets, net of deferred tax liabilities except deferred tax liabilities related to indefinite lived intangible assets.

-At December 31, 2006, including our discontinued operations, the Company had federal and state net operating loss carryforwards available to offset future taxable income of approximately \$41.2 million.
-The operating loss carryforwards will begin to expire in 2007.
-Furthermore, the Company had foreign operating loss carryforwards to offset future taxable income of approximately \$6.2 million which begin to expire in 2012.
-The Company, including our discontinued operations, also had federal and state general business and minimum tax credit carryforwards available to reduce future federal and state regular income taxes of approximately \$3.1 million which begin to expire in 2007.
+At December 31, 2007, including our discontinued operations, the Company had federal and state net operating loss carryforwards available to offset future taxable income of approximately \$42.9 million.
+The operating loss carryforwards will begin to expire in 2008.
+Furthermore, the Company had foreign operating loss carryforwards to offset future taxable income of approximately \$4.6 million, which begin to expire in 2012.
+The Company, including our discontinued operations, also had federal and state general business and minimum tax credit carryforwards available to reduce future federal and state regular income taxes of approximately \$5.0 million, which begin to expire in 2008.
 Utilization of the net operating losses and tax credits may be subject to an annual limitation imposed by change in ownership provisions of Section 382 of the Internal Revenue Code and similar state provisions.
 As mentioned above most net operating loss and credit carryforwards have full valuation allowances set up against them.